// .js file needed to display the engraving

 Cow Tower is now an English Heritage site managed by Norwich City Council.
 The interior of the tower is not accessible but may be viewed through a grill across the entrance, from which the thickness of the walls is clearly visible.

 Just a short distance from Cow Tower the Riverside Walk crosses Bishopgate adjacent to Bishop Bridge.
 There has been a river crossing at this point since Roman times, when a road which ran east to west crossed the river here, possibly by means of a ford rather than a bridge, before taking a route which probably ran along the line of the present cathedral nave and what is now Tombland Alley.
 The present bridge was built c.1340 and is the oldest surviving medieval bridge in Norwich.
 Originally it had a fortified gatehouse which, together with Cow Tower, formed part of the defences on this, the eastern side of the city.
 Bishopgate, as its name implies, led to the Bishop's Palace, and the monks from the cathedral priory were entitled to charge tolls to travellers wishing to cross the bridge.
-The gatehouse was demolished in 1791 and today the only evidence of its existence are two semicircular projections, the remains of turrets, one on each side of the bridge at its western end.
+The gatehouse, shown here in an engraving of c.1780, was demolished in 1791 and today the only evidence of its existence are two semicircular projections, the remains of turrets, one on each side of the bridge at its western end.

 The bridge ceased to be used for vehicular traffic some years ago, but remains open to pedestrians and cyclists.
 Alongside the bridge is the Red Lion public house.
 The present building dates back to the 18th century, but it is claimed that there has been a pub on the site since the building of the bridge or even earlier.